Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: System Architecture: Hacon Test Automation Copilot

-By operating \textbf{asynchronously} and autonomously, the agentic AI teammate generates automation candidates in advance, \textbf{increasing throughput} without disrupting the team ongoing work.
-The system’s configurability—adjustable iteration limits, pluggable LLMs, and flexible orchestration—lets teams tailor it to evolving workflows.
-Full artifact traceability ensures accountability, while maintainability is supported by expanding the RAG example base and updating prompts as needed.
-The architecture is designed for seamless integration with existing processes and future extensibility as organizational needs evolve.
+By operating asynchronously and \textbf{autonomously}, the agentic AI teammate generates candidate automation artifacts in advance, allowing engineers to review them without interrupting ongoing development activities.
+The system is configurable and supports maintainability by expanding the RAG base and updating prompts.
+The architecture is designed for seamless integration and future extensibility.